kaamil2/24su-3200-project-HomeFinder/README.md

 ## About

 This project allows you to act as a realtor, potential buyer, or system admin for a homes website.
 This site provides buyers, sellers, and realtors with market data and predictive analytics to determine the best time to buy or sell a home.
+Link to video of us presenting : https://northeastern-my.sharepoint.com/:f:/g/personal/thobani_k_northeastern_edu/ElQ2dDcyd-pLjfj77Ts1E-AB3NpHsJNEiYaUFDc2UQerGA?e=yYQXLG

 ## Current Project Components